sowcow/blog/content/posts/matter-of-life-and-death.md

 P.S.

-Talking about wrapping things up from more visual perspective I found the book returning scene being marvelous.
+Talking about wrapping things up from more visual perspective I found the book returning sequence being marvelous.
+It is exceptional but I have missed it because of certain scepticism.
 The existing book cover is used with one modification I assume.
 So I've changed my mind about incompleteness.